dmenne/gastempt/cran-comments.md

 ## Version 0.5.5

--	Minor fixed for README
+- Minor fixes for README
 - Use Edition 3 for  testthat

 ## Test environments